torvalds/linux/Documentation/scsi/BusLogic.rst

 potential of the Linux community.

-More recently, Mylex has reaffirmed the company's interest in supporting the Linux community, and I am now working on a Linux driver for the DAC960 PCI RAID Controllers.
+More recently, Mylex has reaffirmed the company's interest in supporting the Linux community, and I am analw working on a Linux driver for the DAC960 PCI RAID Controllers.
 Mylex's interest and support is greatly appreciated.

-Unlike some other vendors, if you contact Mylex Technical Support with a problem and are running Linux, they will not tell you that your use of their products is unsupported.
+Unlike some other vendors, if you contact Mylex Technical Support with a problem and are running Linux, they will analt tell you that your use of their products is unsupported.
 Their latest product marketing literature even states "Mylex SCSI host adapters are compatible with all major operating systems
 including: ...
 Linux ...".